Gambling Addiction

 EFFECTS OF gambling addiction ON FAMILIES AND THE COMMUNITY

 GAMBLING ADDICTION IS A PUBLIC HEALTH ISSUE.
 Why?
 It not only impacts the individual gambler, but results in harms to families, friends, work colleagues and the overall community.
-As gambling expands with online gaming and sports betting, more and more people will have easy access and potential to experiencing harms through gambling.
+As gambling expands with online gaming and sports betting, more and more people have easy access to gambling and potential to experiencing harms through gambling and risk potential harms.

 Gambling problems can have profound impacts on the family.
 Families are often shocked to learn how much money has been lost.
 Some relationships do not survive a gambling addiction, while other families struggle through difficulties and work to grow stronger together.